Occupational Therapy Curriculum

 The two Level II fieldwork experiences are opportunities to apply academic learning to the practice of occupational therapy in a variety of practice arenas such as developmental disabilities, mental health, physical rehabilitation, K-12 schools, and geriatrics.

 The School of Occupational Therapy affiliates with numerous facilities within the Portland Metropolitan area, Oregon, and the United States.
-Clinical sites are offered in diverse geographic locations.
-Approximately 20 percent of students have the opportunity to complete fieldwork in a foreign country.
-New clinical sites are continually added in order to provide variety and quality to the student's clinical experience.
+Fieldwork sites are offered in diverse geographic locations, including several options in international settings.
+New fieldwork sites are continually added in order to provide variety and quality to the student's fieldwork experience.

 Additional Education Opportunities